raivis-rasnacs/lines98/README.md

 No license, no copyrights.
 Just pull it and make your own game.

-Unfortunately, nobody made a guide about how to play.
-Can you?

 ---
 How to play:
 The goal of the game is to leave the cells empty for as long as possible.